unicef/publicgoods-toolkit/policy.md

 this occurring (loss multiplied by probability).
-(The ISO definition of risk, which the [UNDP also follows](https://info.undp.org/sites/ERM/Shared%20Documents/UNDP%20ERM%20Guide_Sept2019.pdf) is "the effect of uncertainty on objectives.")
+(The ISO definition of risk, which the [UNDP also follows](https://info.undp.org/sites/ERM/Shared%20Documents/UNDP%20ERM%20Guide_Sept2019.pdf) is "the effect of uncertainty on objectives".)
 There are also sophisticated models out there for calculating risk.

 **RECOMMENDATION**: Define security related terminology and